This award recognizes the hard work of students throughout the Greater Triangle who volunteer 60+ hours during their summer break.

 Hours Update

 Starting in the Summer of 2026, students will need 60 hours to receive the Mayor’s Award.
-This awards was bumped down to 40 hours to assist students during the pandemic, which is why it will be returning to 60 hours next summer.
+This awards was previously bumped down to 40 hours to assist students during the pandemic.

 Since 1998, the Mayor’s Award has recognized students across the Triangle for their service to the community each summer.